Franchises: Providing Employment Resources Without Being a Joint-Employer

 In 2019, McDonald’s workers issued complaints that they faced retaliation after participating in protests for higher wages and better working conditions.
 Their claim was significant since they alleged that both franchise owners and McDonald’s as a corporate entity both were responsible for these violations.

-The National Labor Relations Board (NLRB) conducted an investigation and concluded that McDonald’s should be considered a joint employer, but this was only a recommendation, not a final ruling.
+The NLRB conducted an investigation and concluded that McDonald’s should be considered a joint employer, but this was only a recommendation, not a final ruling.
 The case was settled before a legal decision was issued with McDonald’s agreeing to pay $170,000 to resolve the claims and committing to clarifying its franchisees’ rights and obligations regarding labor law compliance.

 This is not the first (nor probably the last) time McDonald’s made the news for joint employment issues.
 And they are just one in a long line of other franchise networks that have faced backlash over the issue.
 To make matters even more complicated, legislation for joint employment varies from state to state.